 To view details about authenticated users, click.
 Security > 802.1X Authentication > Authenticated Hosts.
-This page displays the following fields:

-• User Name-Supplicant names that authenticated on each port.

-- Port-Number of the port - Session Time (DD:HH:MM:SS)-Amount of time that the supplicant was authenticated and authorized access at the port. - Authentication Server-RADIUS server - MAC Address-Displays the supplicant MAC address.
+- User Name-Supplicant names that authenticated on each port. - Port-Number of the port - Session Time (DD:HH:MM:SS)-Amount of time that the supplicant was authenticated and authorized access at the port. - Authentication Method-Method by which the last session was authenticated. - Authentication Server-RADIUS server - MAC Address-Displays the supplicant MAC address. - VLAN ID-Port's VLAN